HCALPFG/HBHETiming/README.md

 # HBHETiming
-To adjust delay setting of HBHE
+To adjust delay setting of HCAL